AnyLogic

 Name — The name of the agent type.

-Since AnyLogic generates Java class for each agent type, you should follow Java naming guidelines.
-Please start name with an uppercase letter.
+Since AnyLogic generates a Java class for each agent type, follow the Java naming guidelines and start the name with an uppercase letter.

 Ignore — If selected, the agent type is excluded from the model.